fusioncharts/dev_centre_docs/getting-started/react/export-charts-using-react.md

 To process the export data on your own server, configure one of the export handlers by following the [Setup Private Export Server](/exporting-charts/using-fc-export-server/configuring-the-export-feature) guide.

-## Export Chart Data
+## Export Chart Data in XLSX Format

 FusionCharts lets you export the rendered charts in JPG, PNG, SVG, and PDF formats.
-Starting v3.11.0, FusionCharts Suite XT introduces exporting chart data in the XLSX format (as an Excel spreadsheet).
+Starting v3.13.5, FusionCharts Suite XT introduces exporting chart data in the XLSX format (as an Excel spreadsheet).

 To enable chart exporting, set the chart level attribute `exportEnabled` to **1**.
 The <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button is then visible on the top-right corner of the chart.
 Click/hover over the button to see a dropdown menu with the export options, as shown in the image below: